microsoft/AzureTipsAndTricks/blog/tip93.md

 You'll also want to remember the name of your search service.
 In my case it is - mcadventureworks

 Once that is complete, head into Visual Studio and create a Console Application.
-Use NuGet to pull in references to **Microsoft.Azure.Search** as shown below.
+Use NuGet to pull in references to **Azure.Search.Documents** as shown below.

 <img :src="$withBase('/files/part4azsearch1.png')">